FretNet: Continuous-Valued Pitch Contour Streaming for Polyphonic Guitar Tablature Transcription: Proposed Method

 \subsection{Model Architecture}

 The backbone of \textit{FretNet} is largely inspired by TabCNN \cite{wiggins2019guitar}.
-Perhaps the most significant changes are the deepening of the model and the adoption of the discrete tablature prediction output layer modifications proposed in \cite{cwitkowitz2022data}.
-The input is still a 9-frame context window of features, but as a result of our modifications to feature extraction described in Sec. \ref{sec:feature_extraction}, there are 6 input channels instead of 1.
+Perhaps the most significant changes are the deepening of the model and the adoption of the tablature prediction output layer modifications proposed in \cite{cwitkowitz2022data}.
+The input is still a 9-frame context window of features, but as a result of our modifications to feature extraction described in Sec. \ref{sec:feature_extraction}, there are six input channels instead of one.

-\textit{FretNet} consists of three convolutional blocks, each comprising two 2-D convolutional layers followed by batch normalization and ReLU activation.
+\textit{FretNet} consists of three blocks, each comprising two 2-D convolutional layers followed by batch normalization and ReLU activation.
 The convolutional layers in each block utilize 3x3 kernels and contain 16, 32, and 48 filters, respectively.
-No temporal padding is applied during each convolution of the second and third convolutional blocks, such that the receptive field in time collapses to 1.
-After the second and third convolutional blocks, max pooling across frequency is applied with kernel size and stride 2 and during training dropout is applied with rates 0.5 and 0.25, respectively.
+Temporal padding is applied in the first block.
+After the second and third block, max pooling across frequency is applied with kernel size and stride 2 and during training dropout is applied with rates 0.5 and 0.25, respectively.

 Embeddings are fed into three separate prediction heads.
-Each head consists of a fully-connected layer which reduces the dimensionality of the embeddings by half, ReLU activation, and a final fully connected layer to produce logits for discrete tablature, relative pitch deviation, and onsets, respectively.
-Dropout with rate 0.1 is applied before the final layer in each prediction head during training.
+Each head consists of a fully-connected layer which reduces the dimensionality of the embeddings by half, ReLU activation, and a final fully connected layer to produce $d_{tab}$, $d_{dev}$, and $d_{ons}$ logits for tablature, relative pitch deviation, and onsets, respectively.
+Dropout with rate 0.1 is applied before the final layer of each prediction head during training.
+The output sizes are $d_{tab} = 6(F + 2)$ and $d_{dev} = d_{ons} = 6(F + 1)$, where $F = 19$ is the number of frets supported.
+Note that the output layer of each head includes neurons for the open strings, and the tablature output layer includes additional neurons for the explicit modeling of string silence.